DrMeepso/NodeFlow/editor/readme.md

-A web based editor for the blueprint libbery made in svelte.
+A web based editor for the core nodeflow library.